-isfactorily a Senior Comprehensive Examination prior to certification.
+Spanish minors for Teacher Certification are required to complete satisfactorily a Senior Comprehensive Examination prior to certification.
 For the Senior Comprehensive, students take the Oral Proficiency Interview (OPI) of the American Council on the Teaching of Foreign Languages (ACTFL).

-\\ SPA 1010, SPA 1020 are elementary level courses, and SPA 2230, SPA 2240 are intermediate-level courses, not applicable toward major or minor for teacher certification.
+SPA 1010, and SPA 2230, SPA 2240 are intermediate-level courses, not applicable toward major or minor for teacher certification.